zotonic/zotonic/doc/ref/configuration/zotonic-configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-The ``erlang.config`` file contains application environment variables for the Erlang applications that Zotonic depends on.
+The ``erlang.config`` file contains application environment variables for the :ref:`erlang-applications` that Zotonic depends on.
 Here you can configure for instance the paths for the :ref:`log files <dev-testing>` (in the ``lager`` section), emqtt ports, et cetera.